Irving fined $25,000 by NBA for cursing at fan in Cleveland

 The NBA has been trying to clean up profanity among players, fining Irving’s teammate Kevin Durant and New York’s Julius Randle recently for using obscene language during interviews.

 Irving’s exchange with the fan was part of an eventful return to his former home.
-After the game, he reiterated that he wasn’t changing his stance on refusing the COVID-19 vaccine, which has kept him ineligible to play in home games because of New York City’s mandate for professional athletes.
+After the game, he reiterated that he wasn’t changing his stance on refusing the COVID-19 vaccine, which has kept him ineligible to play in home games because of New York City’s mandate for professional athletes who play indoors.

 More AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports